whiteblock/gossipsub-testing/README.md

 # Eth2 - LibP2P Gossipsub Testing

 ### Overview
 The purpose of this initiative is to test the performance of Libp2p gossipsub protocol implementations.
 With time constraints present in Eth2, it is important to verify that messages will be able to be disseminated throughout the network in a timely manner.
 This effort is supported by an [Eth2.0 Grant co-funded by the Ethereum Foundation and ConsenSys](https://blog.ethereum.org/2019/08/26/announcing-ethereum-foundation-and-co-funded-grants/).
+A synopsis of tests and results can be found in section ["Synopsis of All Tests and Results"](#Synopsis-of-All-Tests-and-Results).

 ## Community Feedback